hsefati/Azure-DevOps-Udacity-Project2/README.md

 In detail follow these steps get the App running on Azure App Services:

-<TODO:  Instructions for running the Python project.
-How could a user with no context run this project without asking you for any help.
-Include screenshots with explicit steps to create that work.
-Be sure to at least include the following screenshots:
+**Instructions for running the Python project**:  I will now explain how you could run the App.

 * Project running on Azure App Service, please also read the official documentation of Microsoft https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops